Establishing trust in quantum computations: Results

 We find that $\chi_F(c)$ is a very good approximation to $F(c)$ under S, S+H, and H-2Q error models, whereas $\chi_F(c)$ differs from $F(c)$ more substantially for the H models.
-In all cases $\frac{1}{2}F(c) < \hat{\chi}_F(c) < 2F(c)$ when $F(c) \geq 5\%$ [we do not expect low relative error for very small $F(c)$].
 For S models the estimation error is particularly small, \eg, $|[\hat{\chi}_F(c) - F(c)]/F(c)| \leq 0.4\%$ for all circuits and S models in which $F(c) \geq 75\%$.
 The larger estimation error when there are Hamiltonian errors on both one- and two-qubit gates is consistent with our theory for our protocol---as applying our theory to these error models requires larger approximations.
-For example, general Hamiltonian errors on one-qubit gates introduces approximation into the theory of randomized compiling that we rely on to show that $\chi_F(c)\approx F(c)$.
-See Appendix~\ref{app:theory} for further discussions.
+In particular, general Hamiltonian errors on one-qubit gates introduces approximation into the theory of randomized compiling that we rely on to show that $\chi_F(c)\approx F(c)$ (specifically, this model violates our assumption that a single-qubit gate's error channel is unchanged when that gate is Pauli randomized).
+See SI~\ref{app:theory} for further discussions.

+Our method can be efficiently applied to general $n$-qubit circuits for any $n$, but we cannot generate simulated data for general circuits with $n\gg 1$.
+So, to investigate its performance in the $n\gg 1$ regime, we constructed 75 100-qubit, $p=1$ QAOA circuits for unweighted graphs with angles restricted to $\vec{\alpha},\vec{\beta} \in \{-\nicefrac{\pi}{2}, 0,\nicefrac{\pi}{2},\pi\}^p$ and applied our protocol to data obtained from simulating these circuits in the presence of stochastic Pauli errors (see SI~\ref{app:simulations} for details).
+This restriction on the QAOA angles means that these circuits are all Clifford circuits, so these simulations are efficient in $n$ \cite{Aaronson2004-ab}.
+We find that the estimate $\hat{\chi}_F(c)$ of the fidelity obtained from our protocol is a very good approximation to the true fidelity $F(c)$, while using only 1,200 circuits and 216,000 total samples for each circuit $c$ ($K=180$, $N=400$).
+This demonstrates that our protocol can be applied in the $\mathcal{O}(100)$ qubit regime of potential quantum advantage \cite{Preskill2018-jz, Farhi2014-bt, Bharti2022-rz, Guerreschi2019-mg, Nam_2020, Yeter-Aydeniz_2020, Tazhigulov_2022}.